 July 01, 2021 8 min read

-"Hi, I'm Emma, Founder of Delicious Alchemy.
-As part of our 'behind the scenes' series, I'll be sharing my advice and tips on how to get started on your restricted diet.
-From planning meals in advance to navigating the weekly shop - here's how I manage my restricted diet.
+Tips on how to get started on your restricted diet.
+From planning meals in advance to navigating the weekly shop - here's how to manage a restricted diet.

 If you are unsure, it’s very much worth trying to find out what your problem really is by trying different things.
 For example, spelt bread does not contain wheat but does contain gluten so if you eat that and feel fine, then it could be that only wheat is your problem.
 If you eat it and feel awful then it’s likely that gluten is your problem … but don’t rule out the possibility of wheat – I’ll get onto that in a second.